filip-michalsky/SalesGPT/README.md

 ## :red_circle: Latest News

 - Sales Agent can now take advantage of **tools**, such as look up products in a product catalog!
+- SalesGPT is now compatible with [LiteLLM](https://github.com/BerriAI/litellm), choose any closed/open-sourced LLM to work with SalesGPT!
+Thanks to LiteLLM maintainers for this contribution!

 ### Demo: Outbound Prospecting from Crusty AI: A New Way to Sell? 🤔